 Key sliders

-Base, G-gain, min clamp, max clamp, deadband
+Base, low-speed floor, G-gain, min clamp, max clamp, deadband

 2. Airspeed-loaded pitch force